Domestic Battery: Charges Dismissed at Trial

-A Griffin Law Office client had been charged with several counts of felony domestic battery causing great bodily injury.
-The case was aggressively pursued by the District Attorney because the client had a prior conviction for domestic battery.
-The client had originally retained another attorney who had urged the client to accept a plea offer of four years in prison.
+A Griffin Law Office client had been charged with several counts of felony domestic battery, causing great bodily injury under Penal Code 243(d).
+The District Attorney aggressively pursued the case because the client had a prior conviction for domestic battery.
+The client had initially retained another attorney who had urged the client to accept a plea offer of four years in prison.
 The client did not accept the deal and retained Patrick Griffin for trial.

-At the time of the incident the client was dating a woman (“Jane Doe”).
+At the time of the incident, the client was dating a woman (“Jane Doe”).
 The client, and the district attorney, were unaware that Jane had a history of prostitution.
-When the arrest occurred the client and Jane were at a restaurant where they had stopped to pick up a to-go order.
-When the client went into the restaurant he left his phone in the car, and while he was inside he had received a text or a phone call from another woman.
+When the arrest occurred, the client and Jane were at a restaurant where they had stopped to pick up a to-go order.
+When the client went into the restaurant, he left his phone in the car.
+While he was inside, he had received a text or a phone call from another woman.

-When grabbing his phone from Jane she ended up on the ground and the police were called.
-The client had left the lobby of the hotel prior to the arrival of the police.
-Jane told the police that the client had stolen her phone, the police asked whose phone was in Jane’s back pocket.
-Her response was that it was her “other” phone, and the police did not follow up or question her report.
-The entire contact between Jane and the police was captured on body worn camera.
+Jane ended up on the ground when the client grabbed his phone from her, and the police were called.
+The client had left the lobby of the hotel before the arrival of the police.
+Jane told the police that the client had stolen her phone.
+The police asked whose phone was in Jane’s back pocket.
+She responded that it was her “other” phone, and the police did not follow up or question her report.
+The entire contact between Jane and the police was captured on a body-worn camera.

-The investigating officer asked the onlookers who had seen the altercation.
+The investigating officer asked the onlookers, who had seen the altercation.
 The clerk at the counter responded that she didn’t see the entire altercation, but it looked like the client was just trying to grab his phone.
-The police officer informed the clerk that she may be needed to testify.
-At that time the hotel manager, not wanting his employee to be removed from work, told the police the clerk was his only employee and would not be able to go to court.
+The police officer informed the clerk that she might be needed to testify.
+At that time, the hotel manager, not wanting his employee to be removed from work, told the police the clerk was his only employee and would not be able to go to court.

-The officer said to the manager, “It looks like a woman was beaten in the hotel and her phone was stolen, is that what happened?”
-The manager’s response to the leading statement was “yes”, even though the location of the manager’s office was not within view of the hotel lobby.
-The police report written by the officer was copied verbatim from the complaint statement given to the police by Jane and referred to the manager as an eye witness.
-The entire contact with the manager was captured on body worn camera.
+The officer said to the manager, “It looks like a woman was beaten in the hotel, and her phone was stolen, is that what happened?”
+The manager’s response to the leading statement was “yes,” even though the location of the manager’s office was not within view of the hotel lobby.
+The police report written by the officer was copied verbatim from the complaint statement given to the police by Jane and referred to the manager as an eyewitness.
+The entire contact with the manager was captured on the body-worn camera.

-As it turned out, the john’s wife was dying from cancer and during the sexual encounter Jane had stolen the man’s camera.
-Jane seized upon the opportunity and decided to black mail the john, telling him that he had to give her $500 or she would tell his dying wife that they had sex for money.
-The extorted john did not pay Jane, so she filed a false police report stating the man stole her camera, and she also followed through on her threats and called the man’s wife.
+As it turned out, john’s wife was dying from cancer, and during the sexual encounter, Jane had stolen the man’s camera.
+Jane seized upon the opportunity and decided to blackmail the john, telling him that he had to give her $500, or she would tell his dying wife that they had sex for money.
+The extorted John did not pay Jane, so she filed a false police report stating the man stole her camera, and she also followed through on her threats and called the man’s wife.

-On the days leading up to the start of trial, after Mr. Griffin presented an overwhelming amount of evidence about actual events to the prosecutor.
-Finally, on the day of trial the District Attorney agreed they could not get a conviction and agreed to dismiss the charges.
+On the days leading up to the start of the trial, Mr. Griffin presented an overwhelming amount of evidence about actual events to the prosecutor.
+Finally, on the day of the trial, the District Attorney agreed they could not get a conviction and agreed to dismiss the charges.